jaywonchung/pegasus/README.md

 $ cargo run -- l --editor nvim  # l stands for Lock
 ```

+Editor priority is `--editor` > `$EDITOR` > `vim`.
-When we save and exit, the lock is released and Pegasus is free again to read it.
+When you save and exit, the queue lock is released and Pegasus is allowed access.

 #### Q. What if Pegasus terminates while I'm editing `queue.yaml`?

 Enable daemon mode, and Pegasus will not terminate even if `queue.yaml` is empty.
-It will wait for you to populate `queue.yaml` again, and execute them.
+It will stand waiting for you to populate `queue.yaml` again, and execute them.

 ```console
 $ cargo run -- q --daemon